grantmcdermott/ritest/README.md

 This R package is a port of the excellent [`-ritest-`](https://github.com/simonheb/ritest) Stata routine by Simon Heß.
-It doesn’t (yet) try to support all of the features in the Stata version and is currently limited to `lm()` and `fixest::feols()` models.
+It doesn't (yet) try to support all of the features in the Stata version and is currently limited to `lm()` and `fixest::feols()` models.
 But it does appear to be significantly faster, and aims to support a variety of model classes once it is fully baked.